Public Health Emergency - Leading a Nation Prepared

 Questions have arisen from states, political subdivisions, and the healthcare community regarding PHE declarations.
 The following is not an exhaustive review of section 319 of the PHS Act or of PHE declarations in all contexts, nor a protocol for the Department of Health and Human Services’ (HHS) implementation of a PHE declaration.

 Under section 319 of the PHS Act, when the Secretary has declared a PHE, consistent with his other statutory authorities, he can take such action as may be appropriate to respond to the PHE including making grants; entering into contracts; and conducting and supporting investigations into the cause, treatment, or prevention of the disease or disorder.
 The Secretary may also, upon request of the recipient of such award and subject to corresponding reductions in payments, provide supplies, equipment, and services, and detail employees of the Department to the recipient to aid the recipient in carrying out the award.
-In addition, the Secretary may access funds appropriated to the Public Health Emergency Fund (although currently there are no funds appropriated to this Fund).
+In addition, the Secretary may use funds appropriated to the Public Health Emergency Fund (when funds are appropriated to this Fund) to immediately respond to the PHE or a potential PHE by facilitating coordination among Federal, State, local, Tribal and territorial entities and public and private health care entities; making awards; supporting advanced research and development and biosurveillance; supporting initial emergency operations related to preparation and deployment of NDMS teams, and other actions determined appropriate and applicable by the Secretary.
 Finally, the Secretary may grant extensions or waive sanctions relating to submission of data or reports required under HHS laws, when the Secretary determines that as a result of the PHE, individuals or public or private entities are unable to comply with deadlines for such data or reports.

 A PHE declaration can be a necessary step in enabling the Secretary to take a variety of discretionary actions to respond to the PHE.
 Certain authorities have been added to the PHS Act; the Social Security Act (SSA); and other laws administered by the Secretary that permit the Secretary to take certain actions when he has declared a PHE under section 319 of the PHS Act.